net-lisias-kspu/MechJeb2/Attitude-Adjustment-(PIDs).md

     seconds of RCS fuel to initiate a turn and 2 seconds to stop.
 For vessels with large amounts of SAS (i.e. stock) this will make no difference since they will turn much faster (default: 2 seconds).

 -   **Minimum Flip Time (sec)**
     For very large vessels/bases with underpowered torque the Maximum Stopping Time can result in incredibly long times to slew around in a circle.
+We care about conserving RCS fuel, but then we get impatient.
 This setting overrides the Maximum Stopping Time setting to increase the allowed angular velocity for vessels that will take a very long time to slew around.
 This is expressed as the time to turn 180 degrees, not including the additional spin-up and spin-down time (default: 20 seconds).